The Difference Between Tranxene and Xanax

 - Muscle pain

 Tranxene and Xanax withdrawal have one critical characteristic in common: Withdrawal from both drugs can present numerous negative side effects, some of which can be severe.
-For this reason, there is a general recommendation that an individual in withdrawal from either drug undergo medical detox.
+For this reason, there is a general recommendation that an individual in withdrawal from either drug undergoes medical detox.
 During this process, the recovering individual is gradually tapered off the benzodiazepine.
 Tapering off helps to ensure that some of the most harmful side effects, such as seizures, do not occur.
-This approach avoids sending the body into benzodiazepine deprivation, after it has become accustomed to its presence.
+This approach avoids sending the body into benzodiazepine deprivation after it has become accustomed to its presence.

-While medical detox is most always advisable, it is never enough on its own.
+While medical detox is almost always advisable, it is never enough on its own.
 As the National Institute on Drug Abuse explains, detox is a necessary part of the rehab process, but it is not sufficient without follow-up care.
 After a person is safely weaned off Tranxene or Xanax, or their tapering schedule has stabilized, it is necessary to provide primary addiction treatment services.
 This stage of recovery is composed mainly of therapy (individual and group) and supportive services, such as group recovery meetings.

 Recovery First, one of American Addiction Centers’ Florida drug rehab centers in Hollywood, is ready to help you overcome addiction and find long-term recovery.
 Call us today at to learn more about addiction treatment and/or our medically supervised detox in Hollywood, FL.
 You can also check your insurance coverage by using the confidential .